Innovate-Technologies/DNS/readme.md

 ---
 How to use
 ----------
 You can use use DNS in two setups.
-Docker and in a standard server with NodeJS.
+Docker and in a standard server with Node.JS.
 ###Docker
 1. Get the Docker container `docker pull meyskens/dns`
 2. Start the docker container with your etcd discovery url: